1. Introduction

 This option is to be used mainly for the support assets, as soon as they are included in several primary assets.

-Example: For IT room or main building, once the risks assessed, only the impact of the primary asset can change the level of risk.
+Example: For the IT room or main building, once the risks are assessed, only the impact of the primary asset can change the level of risk.

-6. Category: It is the location of the library where the asset will be stored, or create a new category.
+6. Category: It is the location of the Library where the asset is stored.
+By clicking on the + sign, a new category can be created.

-7. Operational risk Tag: That allows the asset to be associated with operational risks by default.
+7. Operational risk Tag: It allows the asset to be associated with operational risks by default.

 8. Location: Allows you to order assets in the selected category.